laureltree/PhD-thesis-chapters/README.md

 Publications associated with this thesis include:

 #### A [Published Article](https://doi.org/10.1098/rspb.2020.0948) in Proceedings of the Royal Society B
+#### A [Published Article](https://doi.org/10.1111/1755-0998.13575) in Molecular Ecology Resources
 #### A [Published Article](https://doi.org/10.1111/mec.16068) in the Molecular Ecology Special Issue: Whole-genome sequencing in Molecular Ecology
-#### A [Published Article](https://doi.org/10.1111/1755-0998.13575) in Molecular Ecology Resources
+#### A [Published Article](https://doi.org/10.1111/mec.16855) in Molecular Ecology

-Please don't hesitate to contact me with questions regarding any of the chapters 🐦 💬
+Please don't hesitate to contact me with questions regarding any of my work and publications 🐦 💬